Enjoying Late Fall in Tuscany

 Though we were rushed and dealing with sick kids, we did see some amazing things.
 The coliseum is astounding.
 I can’t believe they built something like that, just for entertainment, so long ago.

 Back to Florence.
 Here we are in our last week.
 Our visitors have come and gone in a blur of activity and fun.
 Now it’s quiet as I nurse myself through the fever that the kids finally passed along to me.
-(I don’t know how kids handle fevers so well!)
 The suitcases are back out.
 My friends here just gave me as a parting gift a book they made full of recipes and photos that I will always treasure.
 I continue to monitor the tree out front and feel sad that I won’t be here to see it when all the leaves have gone.
 The cypress trees, of course, are just as green as ever.
 They must look amazing in the snow, dark and jutting severely skyward.
 The olive trees are also stubbornly holding onto their silvery leaves.
 Are they evergreen?
 I don’t know.
 I’ll have to come back some winter and see for myself.

 Arrivederci is commonly used for goodbye, but a closer translation is ‘until we meet again.’